yysun/apprun/README.md

 And allows me to:

   * have as little ceremony code as possible
-  * avoid having business logic locked down by framework
+  * avoid having business logic locked down by framework/library
   * use with other framework/libraries freely

-AppRun is intended to be such a framework.
-Its use of the [event publication and subscription pattern](docs/event-pubsub.md) makes AppRun elegant and different to other frameworks.
+AppRun is intended to be such a library.
+Its use of the [event publication and subscription pattern](docs/event-pubsub.md) makes AppRun elegant and different to other frameworks/libraries.

 In the [Demo App](https://yysun.github.io/apprun/) built with AppRun,

 * The [Todo](https://yysun.github.io/apprun/#todo) component was written 90 in lines.
-* The [Hacker News](https://yysun.github.io/apprun/#hacker-news) component was written in 210 line.
+* The [Hacker News](https://yysun.github.io/apprun/#hacker-news) component was written in 230 line.

 ## Quick Start